tung/ruggrogue/book/rendering.md

 This allows drawing code to use these symbolic names to represent tile appearances in a flexible manner.

 `TileGridView` is defined just above `TileGrid` in `src/lib/tilegrid.rs`.
-It holds the position, size and offset within a bounding box in which its holding `TileGrid` will be clipped.
+It holds the position, size and offset within a bounding box in which its `TileGrid` owner will be clipped.
 The `color_mod` field alters the color of the whole tile grid at display time, which is mainly used to dim tile grids associated with inactive background modes.
-It also holds an integer zoom factor that the options menu can alter to separately apply zooming to the map and the user interface.
+It also holds an integer zoom factor that the options menu can alter to zoom the map and the user interface.

 ## The Rendering Process